What is attenuation?

 How to increase signal strength to prevent attenuation

-One of the techniques that can be used to increase signal strength to prevent attenuation is amplification.
+Amplification is a technique that can be used to increase signal strength to prevent attenuation.